libp2p/js-libp2p/examples/encrypted-communications/README.md

 }
 ```

 And that's it, from now on, all your libp2p communications are encrypted.
-Try running the exampme [1.js](./1.js) to see it working.
+Try running the example [1.js](./1.js) to see it working.

 If you want to want to learn more about how SECIO works, you can read the [great write up done by Dominic Tarr](https://github.com/auditdrivencrypto/secure-channel/blob/master/prior-art.md#ipfss-secure-channel).